-- 1. Turn off all electric power to the appliance. - This appliance is equipped with an ignition device which automatically lights the burner.
-Do not try to light the burner by hand. - 3.
-Wait five (5) minutes to clear out any gas.
+- 3. Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" in the Safety Information located on the left side of this label.
-If you don't smell gas, go to next step. - 4.
+If you do not smell gas, go to next step. - 4.
 Turn on all electric power to the appliance. - 5.
 To light the burner, flip the ON/OFF switch to the "ON" position.
-(The ON/OFF switch may include a wall switch if so equipped). - It will take 15 to 30 seconds for the hot surface ignitor to warm-up before an ignition attempt is made. - If the appliance will not operate, follow the instructions "To Turn Off Gas to Appliance" and call your service technician or gas supplier.
+(The ON/OFF switch may include a wall switch if so equipped). - If the appliance will not operate, follow the instructions "To Turn Off Gas to Appliance" and call your service technician or gas supplier.